mundra-aman/minimal-mistakes/_pages/business.md

 published: true
 ---

-** Roughly defined, a business is a repeatable process that: **
+**Roughly defined, a business is a repeatable process that:**

->Creates and delivers something of value, \n
-That other people want or need,
-At a price they’re willing to pay,
-In a way that satisfies the customer’s needs and expectations, So that the business brings in sufficient profit to make it worthwhile for the owners to continue operation, It doesn’t matter if you’re running a solo venture or a billion-dollar brand.
+>Creates and delivers something of value, that other people want or need, at a price they’re willing to pay, in a way that satisfies the customer’s needs and expectations, so that the business brings in sufficient profit to make it worthwhile for the owners to continue operation.

+ It doesn’t matter if you’re running a solo venture or a billion-dollar brand.
  Take any one of these five factors away, and you don’t have a business — you have something else.

 -A venture that doesn’t create value for others is a hobby.
 -A venture that doesn’t attract attention is a flop.